Probing phase transitions in non-Hermitian systems with quantum entanglement: Conclusion

 \section{Conclusion}

 In summary, we study the non-Hermitian phase transition and the quantum phase transitions under the effect of non-Hermiticity from the perspective of quantum information.
-We find that self-normal defined entanglement measures and the biorthogonal defined negativity, mutual information and quantum coherence can detect the phase boundaries of $\mathcal{PT}$ ($\mathcal{RT}$) transition, the first-order and the Ising transitions and they give consistent phase diagrams in the models considered.
+We find that self-normal defined entanglement measures and the biorthogonal defined negativity, mutual information and quantum coherence can detect the phase boundaries of $\mathcal{PT}$ ($\mathcal{RT}$) transition, the first-order and the Ising transitions and they give consistent phase boundaries in the models considered.
 For the BKT transition, we find that the concurrence and negativity give a consistent result at small strength of non-Hermiticity, while other investigated entanglement measures show no signal due to the small system size accessible by the exact diagonalization or the deficiency in the definition itself.
 In general, we observe that the critical points stemming from the Hermitian case change into the non-Hermitian exceptional points as the non-Hermiticity of the models increases.
 In particular, in the non-Hermitian XXZ model with a staggered imaginary field, while the first-order and BKT transitions occurring in the Hermitian case survive in a small imaginary field, they merge with the $\mathcal{PT}$ transition as the non-Hermiticity of the model increases.
 Furthermore, the marriage for the BKT transition with the $\mathcal{PT}$ transition takes place sooner than that for the first-order transition as the non-Hermiticity increases.
 Similar also occurs in the transverse-field XY model with non-Hermitian spin-spin interactions.
 The Ising transition point in the Hermitian case becomes the exceptional point as the non-Hermiticity is turned on.

 Moreover, we reveal that the conventional concurrence calculated from the biorthogonal defined reduced density matrix becomes inadequate for detecting the phase transitions in non-Hermitian systems.
 To this, we propose the unconstrained concurrence and apply it to study the spin models concerned above.
-The phase transitions in these models are well detected by the unconstrained concurrence, and the resultant phase diagram agrees with that obtained from other quantum information measures.
+The phase transitions, except the BKT one, in these models are well detected by the unconstrained concurrence, and the resultant phase boundaries agree with those obtained from other quantum information measures.

 For future work, it would be intriguing to investigate the phase transitions and the behavior of the quantum information measures in models with other types of non-Hermiticities.
 The universal properties of the transition, such as the critical exponents, are also worth further investigation using large-system numerical simulation techniques \cite{PhysRevLett.130.100401,PhysRevB.101.235150,PhysRevB.105.205125,PhysRevLett.132.116503,Guo:2022yfi,zhong2024DMRG}.